 Posted on 12 September 2020

-Updated 28 May 2022 to due to updated odds and distribution of prizes
+Updated 19 Aug 2023 to due to updated odds and rate for September 2023

 I've got some premium bonds, and wanted a better idea of the distribution of returns than the MSE Calculator provides.
 Unlike the MSE Calculator, I am quite likely not to update this as often as the rates change.
-It's based on the odds given and the estimated prize distribution here for June 2022.
+It's based on the odds and rate given here and the estimated prize distribution here for September 2023.
 See below for the details of the calculation.

 The calculator shows a cumulative probability of each prize by sampling from the distribution of total prize money from our bonds over all of the months.
 It takes 20000 samples to form the distribution displayed.
 To calculate each sample from the distribution of total prize money from our bonds over the number of months specified, we first work out how many bonds will win a prize, based on the current published odds of winning a prize, and then draw this many prizes from the distribution of prizes.